 6. Stash your jar in a cool dark place, like the back of a cabinet, and take it out once a week to give it another shake.
 You’ll have vanilla extract ready to roll in about 3 weeks.

-There’s no need to strain your extract.
+There’s no need to strain your extract or even pull out the vanilla beans.
 In fact, it will get a deeper flavor over time, and you can even top off the jar with vodka for up to 8 months with the same beans.
 How fun is that??